Zlclab/CNRBind/README.md

 The demo and corresponding documentation files can be found in ./demo.
 See our paper for more details.

-Testing each RNA takes approximately 10 seconds, depending on the sequence length
+Testing each RNA takes approximately 10 seconds, depending on the sequence length.

 ## Test the model on TE18 (~3min)
 cd ./predict/